 BUT…The Rules are Different at Smith Mountain Lake

 When I began to work at Smith Mountain Lake, however, things weren’t nearly so simple.
 Because of the significant number of critical variables for any given property, it would be virtually unthinkable for even a seasoned local agent to precisely evaluate a waterfront home or lot without a thorough personal inspection.
 At a place where a shabby trailer often sells for more than a nice new contemporary home, and a waterfront lot is sometimes more than double the price of the home built on it, it is clear that the rules are different here.

 There are so many complex issues, including:

 - water quality

 - permissibility for a dock

 - and much more!

-That all means that it is critical for a buyer here to really understand the factors that drive the value and the functionality of a given property.
-It is my hope that this blog will help serve that function!
+That all means that a buyer here must understand the factors that drive the value and functionality of a given property.
+I hope that this blog will help serve that function!

 My team and I have worked with many buyers and sellers on the lake, and we have found that there are several frequently asked questions they pose when they are considering buying a property.
 There is also information we share with them that they wouldn’t know to ask about.
 The info on this blog will be organized along the lines of these typical questions and issues.